gabriel-alves-p/l-atelier-eden/README.md

 Strategy Plane

-The website's ultimate goal is to accquire new customers and generate profit by means of showcasing the high standards in which the restaurant opperates and how much care goes into producing such experiences for the customers.
+The website's ultimate goal is to advertise their work, accquire new customers and generate profit by means of showcasing the high standards in which the restaurant opperates to and how much care goes into producing such experiences for the customers.
 The target audience are adults aged 20 years and over whom are interested in fine-dining.

 Scope Plane